BlocklyS/smartEDA/README.md

-# SmartEDA in Google Colab with R Kernel
+# Use Google Colab with R Kernel to perform Exploratory Data Analysis and Principal Components Analysis

 ## Overview
-This repository contains a Jupyter notebook configured to run R within Google Colab, a platform typically associated with Python.
-The notebook demonstrates how to use the SmartEDA package for exploratory data analysis in R, in conjunction with the 'tidyverse' suite of packages.
+This repository contains  Jupyter notebooks configured to run R within Google Colab, a platform typically associated with Python.
+The notebooks demonstrate how to use the SmartEDA and Data Explorer packages for data analysis in R, in conjunction with the 'tidyverse' suite of packages.
 This setup allows users to utilize Google Colab's resources without needing a local R installation.

 ## Accessing and Running the Notebook
 - Navigate to the Notebook: Locate the Jupyter Notebook file (.ipynb) in this repository.